 The above items will be collected prior to arrival and upon arrival.

 Learn International is not responsible or liable for a participant’s personal health and wellness.
 This includes but is not limited to: medical, emotional and mental health concerns, medical emergencies and/or pre-existing conditions.
-Students are fully responsible for their personal health and wellness while on a Learn International program.
+Students are fully responsible for their personal health and wellness while on a Learn International programme.

 Further, participants are fully responsible for understanding their current health insurance and international health insurance coverage, benefits, and claims processes.
 Learn International is not liable or responsible for any benefits, complaints or deficit policies not covering health needs or claims made by a participant with their health insurance(s).